retaildevcrews/asb-spark/README.md

 ### Set Team Name

+> Team Name is used in resource naming to provide unique names for the OpenHack

-> Team Name is very particular and won't fail for about an hour ...
+- Team Name is very particular and won't fail for about an hour ...
-> we recommend youralias1 (not first.last)
+  - we recommend youralias1 (not first.last)

 ```bash